 Creating an FMOD instance

-In the Start() method of the script we now create our instance:
+In the Start() method of the script we now create the instance by calling the helper method CreateInstance

 void Start()